H-EmbodVis/GRANT/README.md

 ## 🚂 Training

 ### Preparation
-Put the pretrained weights of 3D encoder and LLM to the proper directory.
+Step 1: Put the pretrained weights of 3D encoder and LLM to the proper directory.
 ```
 GRANT
 │── pretrained